vdbergh/simul/README.md

 | --elo_model     | logistic or normalized | logistic |
 | --seed      | Seed for the random number generator| time(0) |

+For a description of the default overshoot correction algorithm see <doc/stochastic_stopping.md>.